mainflux/mfxkit/mfxkit/README.md

-# Mfx-Kit
+# Mfxkit

-Mfx-Kit service provides a barebones HTTP API and Service interface implementation for development of a core Mainflux service.
+Mfxkit service provides a barebones HTTP API and Service interface implementation for development of a core Mainflux service.

 ## Configuration